 But when we go on holiday sometimes these daily habits are overlooked.
 Perhaps how to recycle isn’t clear or doesn’t happen in that country.
 Or perhaps we’re being a bit lazy and it’s just easier to do the more convenient, but less green, option.

 As we’ve travelled through some beautiful places we’ve seen plastic waste left on beaches, mountains and in national parks.
 It’s utterly heartbreaking, so we need to come up with some solutions.
 In instead of complaining about the waste, how do we help?
 We start by reducing the waste we produce.

-Aware that we would be aware for 18 months and wanting to ‘only leave footprints’, we started to look at how we could reduce the waste we produce.
+As we set off on our travels we were committed to trying to ‘leave only footprints’, so we started to look at how we could reduce the waste we produce.
 We watched vlogs and read blogs about what to take.
-We examined every product we’d be taking and after 4 months of travelling, we have our top picks of what items every traveller should be taking with them to travel more sustainably.
+Every product was examined.
+Now we have our top picks of what items every traveller should be taking with them to travel more sustainably.

 Table of Contents